Last updated: June 2026

 How we look after your data and how long we keep it for

-We will hold personal data about occupants for the duration of your occupancy and for seven years after your occupancy has ended.
+We will hold personal data about tenants for the duration of your tenancy and for seven years after your tenancy has ended.
 This is the statutory limitation period six years plus a further year to allow for service of proceedings should proceedings commence later.

 Your rights in relation to your Personal Data